railsgirls-jp/railsgirls.jp/_posts/2012-12-25-rails-girls-kyoto-en.markdown

 <br /><br />

-Rails Girls Kyoto 1st<br />
+"Rails Girls Kyoto, 1st"<br />
-The first Rails Girls event in Japan has been held in Tokyo at [Cookpad](http://cookpad.com/) last Semptember.
-And we had the second Rails Girls event in Japan, which took place in Kyoto at [hatena](http://www.hatena.ne.jp/) on 14th and 15th, December, 2012.
+Following the first RailsGirls event in Japan, which was held in Tokyo at [Cookpad](http://cookpad.com/) last Semptember, the second RailsGirls event took place in Kyoto at [hatena](http://www.hatena.ne.jp/) on December 14 & 15, 2012.
 <br /><br />

-There were 22 girls as well as 16 couches to help them learn Ruby on Rails.
-The girls came from many cities like Kyoto, Osaka and even Matsue, the Ruby city where Matz lives.
+RailsGirls Kyoto had 22 girls from many cities in western Japan such as Kyoto, Osaka and even Matsue!
+Matsue is a famous city among Rubyists for Matz' hometown (Matz should organize RailsGirls Matsue ;) ).
+For 22 girls, 16 coaches helped learning Ruby on Rails.
+Some were RailsGirls Tokyo coaches, also.
 <br /><br />

-Like many other Rails Girls events, we had a quite similar time table.
-The first day was Install Party, and there were several sessions including TryRuby, BentoBox, lightning talks from coaches and an after party in the second day.
+Like many other RailsGirls events, it was a two-day event.
+The first day was a "Install Party," and the second day was a workshop filled with several sessions:
+TryRuby, BentoBox, lightning talks by coaches.
+Then, the end was an after party!
 <br /><br />

+The Day One:<br />
+The first thing we did on this day was the Friday hug, which should be the most important thing to do on Fridays.
+Before we took this picture, @kakutani explained what is the friday hug since almost everybody didn't know about that.<br/>
 <img src="/images/8275760609_e0fd6daa2f_o.jpg" width="500" alt="first day Friday Hug"/><br/>

-The first thing we did was the friday hug(which is most important on fridays). @kakutani explained what is the friday hug about, and we got started by having a picture taken with everyone.
-After that, every girl started trying installing Ruby on Rails on their own machine.
+After the Friday hug, attendees started installing Ruby on Rails on their own machine.
 <br/><br/>

+The Day Two:<br />
 <img src="/images/8283308145_404d217419_o.jpg" width="500" alt="workshop"/><br/>

-The second day<br />
-Because so many Rubyist in Kyoto and out of Kyoto gave thier hands, Thankfully Every 1 or 2 girls could always rely on 1 coach.
+Attendees tackled to create thier first Rails app.
+They were lucky because RailsGirls Kyoto could have many coaches.
+Most of coaches were local, and the rest were from various area.
+As a result, the attendee/coach ratio was 1-2 to 1.
 <br/><br/>

-As soon as the girls started TryRuby, we heard "The mascot of TryRuby is so cute!" many times from everywhere in the room.
-This implies that cuteness really excites girls, which makes learning really a fun thing.
+As soon as the girls started TryRuby, we heard girls' shouts of "The mascot of TryRuby is so cute!" many times here an there in the room.
+It is true for a material being cute makes girls really excited, which changes learning programming fun.
 <br/><br/>

+Lightning Talks:<br/>
 <img src="/images/8276785808_1d2c671999_o.jpg" width="500" alt="LT"/><br/>

-Lightning Talks<br/>
+@spring_aki, the co-orignizer of RailsGirls Kyoto, was among lightning talks speakers.
+Aki said,
+"RailsGirls has a big potential since it is a combination of Ruby, Rails and Girls.
+ Adding one more word, Kyoto, this event got a name, RailsGirlsKyoto.
+ That's why I believe this event has an even bigger potential by one more word!
-"Rails girls has big potential.
-And I belive Rails Girls Kyoto has even bigger potential!
-You don't have to come from Kyoto, you don't even have to live in Kyoto.
-We are all connected with this great community.
-Let's have fun with Ruby and Rails!" said @spring_aki.
+ You are not necessary Kyoto locals.
+We all have been connected by this great event and Ruby community.
+Let's have fun with Ruby and Rails!"
 <br/><br/>

+After Party:<br/>
 <img src="/images/8284365856_af7ca692c8_o.jpg" width="500" alt="after party"/><br/>

-After Party<br/>
+We ordered catering for the after party.
-The hacobu kitchen, on-site restaurant company in Kyoto, is also one of the partners who made thie event awesome.
-Since there were many female attendees, they served many kinds of food that looked so cute. their food and cakes made girls fun and exited very much.
+The hacobu kitchen, on-site restaurant company in Kyoto, was one of the partners who made this event awesome.
+Since they knew most of attendees were female, they served many kinds of food that looked so cute.
+Their food and cakes made girls happy and exited so much.
 We really appriciate them!
 <br/><br/>

+The passionate talk by the co-organizer continues:<br/>
 <img src="/images/8283304913_533f43b677_o.jpg" width="500" alt="organizer's talk"/><br/>

-The passion of the organizer<br/>
+Sachiko Imaoka(@papilio17), the co-organizer of Rails Girls Kyoto, talked her episode passionately during the after party.
+She wanted to attend the recent RailsGirls Tokyo event.
+However she couldn't make it.
+At that time, the idea came across to Sachiko's mind: "Why not doing it by myself?"
-Sachiko Imaoka(@papilio17), the organizer of Rails Girls Kyoto, wanted to attend the last Rails Girls Tokyo event, but she couldn't make it.
-So she was wondering if such an event would be held in Kyoto.
-Then she came up with the idea: "Why not doing it by myself?".
-This was how Rails Girls Kyoto was started.
-In this event, she was both the organizer and an attendee at the same time.
-She talked about her thoughts and passion on it in the lightning talk session, but 5-minute talk wasn't probably enough to talk about everything.
+Her feeling of disappointment pushed her to organize the event in Kyoto.
+This was how RailsGirls Kyoto was started.
+In this event, she was both the co-organizer and an attendee.
+She already talked about her thoughts and passion on it in the lightning talks session, but 5-minute talk wasn't probably enough to talk about everything.
 <br/><br/>

+The last shot:
 <img src="/images/8283306141_7f4a35317d_o.jpg" width="500" alt="last day Friday Hug"/><br/>

-After the workshop, we had a picture taken with the whole members again and everyone looks excited in the photo.
+After the workshop, we took a picture again including whole members.
+As the picture tells, everyone was very excited.
+Yeah, look at thier smiles.
+This is the RailsGirls event.
 Thankfully, every girl could build their own Rails applications by themselves.
-I wish Ruby and Rails make their lives more fun.
+We wish Ruby and Rails make their lives more delightful.
 Enjoy!<br/>

 <br/>